Italy Food and Drink Guide

 Pasta alla Carbonara

 This dish celebrates simplicity with just a few ingredients: spaghetti, guanciale (that's fancy for pork jowl), eggs, pepper, and cheese.
-Surprisingly, these ingredients aren't part of Rome's traditional recipes.

-Authentic Roman Carbonara sticks to the basics: guanciale, eggs, pecorino romano cheese, and lots of black pepper.
+Authentic Carbonara sticks to the basics: guanciale, eggs, pecorino romano cheese, and lots of black pepper.
 No cream here!
 Instead, it gets its creamy goodness from eggs and cheese working their magic.

 The origins of Carbonara, a classic dish in traditional italian food, is as puzzling as its taste.
 Some say its name, "Carbonara," comes from the Italian word for charcoal.
 Legend has it that coal miners enjoyed this hearty meal to fuel their work deep underground.